Unidentified Orvieto pottery, pottery, probably, Italy, Umbria, Orvieto, probably Orvieto

 Late Medieval maiolica ewer, painted in manganese and green with two shields on the front.

-Earthenware.
+Earthenware, thrown.
 The interior and foot are lead-glazed yellowish-brown; the rest of the original fabric is tin-glazed off-white.
 Painted in manganese and copper-green.

 Shape approximately 14.
 Globular body on a pedestal foot, the neck, spout and upper part of the handle restored; the lower part of the handle has a longtitudinal ridge and runs down the body before terminating.